PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 occurrence.
 Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Direct elementwise-Concat/Conv result retention implementation checkpoint

+The sole direct private-wrapper call now retains its unchanged one-counter dictionary as `_layout_opt_elementwise_concat_conv_stats`.
+It remains observation-only and unconsumed because the owner's unconditional prune can mutate ModelIR while the rewrite counter is zero.
+The independent public-owner layout-recovery occurrence is unchanged.

+This is an assignment-only production change.
+The compatibility wrapper, owner, one-key schema, optional graph-index/layout/bound/candidate forwarding, ModelIR/layout arguments, pass order, binary-bridge/SPP boundaries, dependencies, diagnostics behavior, public API, and TensorFlow-free direct path remain unchanged.

+The first implementation gate exposed one stale AST boundary that required a raw expression after the second quantized-activation binary recovery call (`358 passed, 1 failed`).
+It was updated to require the new assignment target and the same unchanged RHS owner call; this was a characterization adjustment, not a production regression.

+Implementation validation completed sequentially under `uv`:

+- wrapper/owner schema, zero-rewrite prune, elementwise-Concat/Conv fixtures,
+  layout-recovery selection, binary-bridge/SPP boundaries, architecture, and pass-efficiency coverage: `359 passed in 19.54s`
+- branch-changed broad suite: `1559 passed in 27.59s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a model-corpus run.
+At resume, audit both calls to `_run_quantized_activation_binary_bridge_recovery_sequence()` and the runner result contract they currently discard.
+Preserve the conditional binary-bridge policy following the first call and the retained elementwise-Concat/Conv result following the second call.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the